mdb/mdb.github.io/content/blog/2021-07-07-multi-stage-docker-builds.md

 ## A potential solution

-Consider leveraging [multi-stage `docker` image builds](https://docs.docker.com/develop/develop-images/multistage-build/) and leaning into Docker (or another [OCI image technology](https://opencontainers.org/)) as the standard entrypoint and single dependency used to consistently build and test your software across all environments.
+Consider leveraging [multi-stage `docker` image builds](https://docs.docker.com/develop/develop-images/multistage-build/) and leaning into Docker (or another [OCI image technology](https://opencontainers.org/)) as the standard, streamlined entrypoint and lowest common dependency used to consistently build and test your software across all environments.

 ## A basic example